Chapter 3: Part II

 ARTICLE VI.
 Emeritus Appointment*

 Emeritus appointment is bestowed as an honor upon retired full-time faculty in recognition of meritorious service to Case Western Reserve University.
-It is contingent on initiation by departmental faculty eligible to vote and on support and approval of the constituent faculty appointment, promotion and tenure committee, and dean, as well as the president and University Board of Trustees.
+The process for appointment to Emeritus status requires a recommendation, either positive or negative, by departmental faculty eligible to vote, the department chair, the designated constituent faculty appointment, promotion and tenure committee, the dean, and the provost, to the president of the University.
+The president will make the final decision to forward candidates for conferral of Emeritus status by the University Board of Trustees.
+The privilege of emeritus appointment implies a collegial relationship between the awardee and the University to the mutual benefit of both.
 It is expected that candidates for emeritus appointment will meet the following conditions:

-- Continuous service of at least ten years as a full-time faculty member.
+- Service of at least ten years as a full-time faculty member;.

 - Retirement from full-time active service at Case Western Reserve University.

 If a faculty member resigns and immediately accepts a full-time academic position at another university, the emeritus appointment would not be made.
-At the point, however, where affiliation at another university ceases and the faculty member wishes to retain Case Western Reserve as his or her primary academic identity, an emeritus appointment may be considered on initiation of the candidate's former department, provided that the other conditions have been met.
-With the support of the department and/or school, these and other unusual cases will be considered and a determination made by joint action of the chair of the Faculty Senate and the provost of the University.
-Their recommendation, if affirmative, will be transmitted for action by the president to the Board of Trustees.
+At the point, however, where full-time affiliation at another university ceases and the faculty member wishes to retain Case Western Reserve as his or her primary academic identity, an emeritus appointment may be considered pursuat to the procedure described above.
 A faculty member may not be promoted at the time of emeritus appointment.

-Emeritus appointment is not intended to be routine and is not accorded to part-time faculty members.
+Emeritus appointment is not accorded to part-time faculty members.
 This restriction shall not apply to someone who has chosen a modified (50% or greater) appointment after satisfying the ten-year service requirement.
 Clinical faculty in the School of Medicine, however, are eligible to be considered for emeritus status.
-The privilege of emeritus appointment implies a collegial relationship between the awardee and the University to the mutual benefit of both.

 Once awarded, an emeritus appointment is for life and may not be withdrawn.